jhrudey/wmo_registration_webform/Readme.md

 ## Email

-A confirmation email will be sent to `email` (if available) or `email_prinicipal_investigator` and to research.data.fgb@vu.nl to inform there is a new submission.
+A confirmation email will be sent to `email` (if available) or, alternatively `email_prinicipal_investigator` and to research.data.fgb@vu.nl to inform there is a new submission.

 ### Email credentials